hashem-nowruzi/ToolBelt/README.md

 * It can work without a server.
 * It can be personalized.
 This means that the user can create a collection of his own tools.

+> Note: All the main source codes are in the `docs` folder.
+> Because the only subdirectory that can be used as website root on GitHub Pages right now is `docs` folder.